Oral History

 The Google Maps team experimented with distinguishing map details, improving accessibility, and reducing the range of colors.

 Michael Davidson, Engineering Lead, Core Maps: I’ll admit that I was pretty skeptical, but also excited by the possibilities.
 I’ve worked in this space for quite a long time and had a sense of the complexity.
 Hundreds of colors were all there for something.
-If we could succeed at getting the number of colors down to a manageable number, it would make future releases much easier.
+If we could succeed at getting the colors down to a manageable number, it would make future releases much easier.

 Matt Simpson, Staff UX Designer, Google Maps: We started by asking why these colors were the way they were.
-It questioned the underlying assumptions, which allowed us to free up the design system.
+This questioned the underlying assumptions, which allowed us to free up the design system.
 We were able to do more with less.

-Sarah Needham, Senior Interaction Designer, Google Maps: I had never thought about cartography until I joined Google Maps, but have an architecture background and there are a lot of similarities in how we construct space.
+Sarah Needham, Senior Interaction Designer, Google Maps: I had never thought about cartography until I joined Google Maps, but I have an architecture background and there are a lot of similarities in how we construct space.
 What made this collaboration really magical was our conversations around what types of questions we were trying to answer and when: What are we trying to help users learn about the world?
 How do we entice them to explore the Map a little bit more?
 That’s how we started to refine the hierarchy to communicate that there’s more to find out.

 Technical serendipity